tauri-apps/tauri-docs/docs/references/configuration-files.md

 An additional thing to take note of is the `features=[]` portion of the `tauri` dependency.
 Running `tauri dev` and `tauri build` will automatically manage which features need to be enabled in your project based on the `"allowlist"` properties you set in `tauri.conf.json`.

 When you build your application a `Cargo.lock` file is produced.
 This file is used primarily for ensuring that the same dependencies are used across machines during development (similar to `yarn.lock` or `package-lock.json` in Node.js).
-Since you are developing a Tauri app, this file should be committed into your source repository (only Rust libraries should omit committing this file).
+Since you are developing a Tauri app, this file should be committed to your source repository (only Rust libraries should omit committing this file).

 To learn more about `Cargo.toml` you can read more in the [official documentation][cargo-manifest].